atoptima/Coluna.jl/docs/src/man/decomposition.md

 BlockDecomposition does not change the JuMP model.
 It decorates the model with additional information.
-All these information are stored in the `ext` field of the JuMP model.
+All this information is stored in the `ext` field of the JuMP model.

 ```@meta
 CurrentModule = BlockDecomposition